Introduction

 Existing approaches

-• When looking for solutions to standards, schemas, ontologies and vocabularies, you can check this documentation.
+- When looking for solutions to standards, schemas, ontologies and vocabularies, you can check the RDMkit for documentation.

-• FAIRsharing is also a good resources to find metadata standards that be useful for your research.
+- FAIRsharing is also a good resource to find metadata standards that can be useful for your research.

 More information